sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 **Warning**: please download version 0.1.9 to remain compatible with this article.
 {{% /warning %}}

-As with previously installed tools, you can then run the binary to check its operation and commands:
+As with previously installed tools, you can then run the binary to check its operation and its commands:

 ```shell
 $ rke